 • Toilet.
 Some people flush once a day.
 Some people flush overnight deposits in the morning.
 Some people flush by pouring recycled gray water rather than using the toilet tank lever.

 • Toilet tank.
-A brick IMG_1954_webor jug filled with water stored in the tank can save considerable amounts of water reducing waste of resources.
+A brick or jug filled with water stored in the tank can save considerable amounts of water reducing waste of resources.

 • Vacuum cleaners.
 Attachments are usually of standard sizes and therefore they can sometimes be used with a ‘new’ vacuum.
 It is good to have a variety.

-The cord extension cord_0630_webis usually strong and can provide an extra extension cord just by adding a plug at the end of it.
+The cord is usually strong and can provide an extra extension cord just by adding a plug at the end of it.

 • Windex can be diluted a bit with water.
 It is strong enough for most tasks.